-Tabby is passionate about making our schools and communities safer for everyone.
-When she’s not working on queer stuff, she’s obsessing over astrology or adding to her collection of all things polka dot!
+When she’s not working on queer stuff, Tabby tends to be obsessing over astrology or adding to her collection of all things polka dot!

 Hilary is a queer actor, musician, administrator and social justice worker.
 She is originally from Taranaki and has lived in Wellington for 9 years.
 Hilary studied Theatre and English Literature at Victoria University focusing her Honours thesis on Queer Theatre in Aoteaora.
 Hilary works as the Wellington Schools Coordinator for InsideOUT and is passionate about building the leadership skills of young LGBTQIA+ people and creating safer environments for all people in the Rainbow community.

 Emmett is a non-binary, pākehā queer from Palmerston North with a passion for space, glitter and knitting.
 They work with young people, delivering healthy relationship education, as well as workshops for school staff on diverse genders and sexualities.
 Having seen, on a daily basis, the importance of InsideOUT’s work to make our school communities safer for rainbow students, Emmett is thrilled to have the chance to put their nerdy talents to good use as Schools Coordinator Intern.